BILLyTheLiTTle/Learning_Android/MultiPlatformApplication/README.md

 ### Gradle
 - Use `buildSrc` module as it is described at Ch.2 of [Kotlin Multiplatform by Tutorials](https://www.amazon.com/Kotlin-Multiplatform-Tutorials-First-Platforms/dp/1950325628).
 - [Here](https://proandroiddev.com/better-dependencies-management-using-buildsrc-kotlin-dsl-eda31cdb81bf) you can find the best guide to setup this kind of module.

+### Greatest Reference
+The greatest reference is the book "[Kotlin Multiplatform by Tutorials](https://www.amazon.com/Kotlin-Multiplatform-Tutorials-First-Platforms/dp/1950325628)" and its [code samples](https://github.com/kodecocodes/kmpf-materials).
+Without all these I would not be able to have a working example.

 ## Issues
 Not so much options for libraries and lack of examples!